STealthy-and-haSTy/HyperHelp/.github/CONTRIBUTING.md

 When filing a feature request try to provide a succinct description of what you think the functionality should do.
-Depending on the feature you may also want to provide a step by step list of the actions in Sublime/HyperHelp that would lead to your requested feature being used, but this is not neccesary.
+Depending on the feature you may also want to provide a step by step list of the actions in Sublime/HyperHelp that would lead to your requested feature being used, but this is not necessary.

-We're commited to ensuring that HyperHelp works for everyone regardless of the operating system they're running on, so when requesting a feature you don't need to specify the environment you're running everything in (but we won't get mad if you do).
+We're committed to ensuring that HyperHelp works for everyone regardless of the operating system they're running on, so when requesting a feature you don't need to specify the environment you're running everything in (but we won't get mad if you do).